CoderSaty/GitTutorials/readme.md

     * it is a file that has a list of all the files and directory that we do not want to track.
     * the file does not have any name
+    * create the file list all the files and directory you need to ignore commit the change

 ```
+git rm - r --cached . ==> this will remove the cached memory from the staging area
 ```